 Purple is another colour that I like a lot.
 The coat is quite a dark colour already, so why do I so often team it with black boots and bag?
 Boring!
 More effort required.

 These wine coloured shoes (Bordeaux on the box) are several seasons old but the soles are like new because they are rarely worn.
-I have boots this colour too (in this instance they’re called ‘oxblood’ but I’ll bet I only wore them a couple of times last winter.
-Again, I’ll take the easy option of wearing black with this dress.
+I have boots this colour too (in this instance they’re called ‘oxblood’) but I’ll bet I only wore them a couple of times last winter.
+Again, I’ll take the easy option of wearing black with the dress shown in the left hand picture.
 The shoes also match well with an appliqued scarf and now I think about it I have a rather quirky (and yet again, barely worn) taupe jersey jacket that one of the flowers on the scarf would co-ordinate nicely with.

 Cerise looks good with either navy or black so why are these lovely shoes so rarely out of the box?
 I can’t offer a credible answer, and it’s ages since I wore the dusky pink scarf or necklace.
 The pink sling-backs have seen the light of day at a couple of weddings but again, they spend far too much time hiding in a box.